-Sen. Elizabeth Warren joins the
+Sen. Elizabeth Warren joins the growing number

 of Democratic lawmakers who want to save the internet.
 In this Facebook post

 she homes in on the key point—the proposed rule the Federal Communications Commission will consider in two weeks is a big giveaway to corporate interests.

 We don’t know who is going to have the next big idea in this country, but we’re pretty sure they’re going to need to get online to do it.
 Reports that the FCC may gut net neutrality are disturbing, and would be just one more way the playing field is tilted for the rich and powerful who have already made it.
 Our regulators already have all the tools they need to protect a free and open Internet—where a handful of companies cannot block or filter or charge access fees for what we do online.
 They should stand up and use them.